 We have a weekly ministry to local nursing homes, a monthly ministry feeding hungry people in Bushnell Park in Hartford, a twice monthly soup kitchen ministry, Habitat For Humanity work weeks, and annual mission trips.

-In 2003, we began a major sponsorship of a rural medical clinic in northern Nigeria.
+In 2003, we began a major sponsorship of a rural medical clinic in Northern Nigeria, the Kateri Medical Services.

 For many years, Trinity has been a center of healing prayer, spiritual direction, and counseling for people in crisis.

 Under the direction of our Healing Commission, we provide many healing services and counseling ministries to anyone who desires it at no charge.

 On the first Sunday of every month, we have prayers for healing at the altar rail at our Sunday morning services, and offer healing prayer every week in the small entryway in the back of the church during Communion.